Skip to main content

 Cornucopia/Port Wing

-Water temperatures vary, with anglers reporting temps in the mid-40s in the dirty water near shore and mid-to-upper 30s in the clearer water.
-Fishing has been fair for brown trout (16-24 inches) and coho salmon (14-17 inches), with some steelhead being reported.
-Most anglers are targeting 10-40 feet of water near shore, as well as warmer waters along mudlines near river mouths, using stickbaits and spoons.
-Few anglers have targeted lake trout, but action should pick up near the surface over deeper water as the water temperature continues to climb.
+Prevailing Northeast winds have kept water temperatures in the mid-40s.
+Fishing has been fair for brown trout (18-24”) and coho salmon (15-18”), with some steelhead (rainbow trout) being reported as well.
+Most anglers are targeting 10-40 feet of water near shore, as well as the warmer waters along mudlines (when present) near river mouths, using stickbaits and spoons.
+A few anglers have begun to target lake trout with limited success reported, but action should pick up near the surface over deeper water as the water temperature continues to climb.

 Saxon

-Water temperatures nearshore are reported to be in the upper 30s to low 40s.
-Anglers have reported fair success, with catches mainly consisting of coho salmon (14-17 inches) and brown trout (16-24 inches).
-A few anglers have reported success targeting lake trout (22-28 inches) in 50-80 feet of water.
-When the weather allows it, a few anglers have had luck jigging for burbot (23-28 inches) in 30-50 feet using jigs or spoons with a smelt on the bottom.
+Prevailing Northeast winds have kept water temperatures in the upper 40s.
+Anglers have reported fair success, with catches mainly consisting of coho salmon (15-18”) and brown trout (16-24”), with the occasional steelhead or chinook (king) salmon mixed in.
+A few anglers have reported success targeting lake trout (22-28”) in 50-80 feet.
+When weather allows it, a few anglers have had luck jigging for burbot (23-28”) in 30-60 feet using jigs or spoons with smelt on the bottom.

 Superior

-Water temperatures in the dirty water near shore and the harbor are generally being reported in the mid-40s to low 50s, while the clearer water out in the lake is generally being reported in the upper 30s to low 40s.
-Trolling along mudlines has been producing some limits of coho salmon (16-17 inches), as well as a few brown trout (16-24 inches) and lake trout (22-28 inches).
-The St. Louis River opens on Saturday, May 10.
-Wisconsin and Minnesota DNR fisheries personnel have handled what is estimated to be a potentially record number of adult walleyes in this year’s St. Louis River spawning stock assessment, with many fish in the 15-20-inch range and good numbers of trophy-sized fish.
-Most anglers are targeting these hungry post-spawn walleyes in the river and harbor by jigging with minnows, crawlers or soft plastics.
+Water temperatures in the dirty water near shore and the harbor are generally being reported in the low to mid-50s, while the clearer water out in the lake is generally being reported in the upper mid to upper 40s.
+Trolling along mudlines has been producing some limits of coho salmon (15-18”), as well as a few brown trout (16-24”) and lake trout (22-28”).
+Walleye fishing in the St. Louis River, as well as in or near the harbor, has been excellent.
+Many limits of 15-22” fish are being caught, with good numbers of large (potentially trophy-sized) fish being reported as well.
+Wisconsin and Minnesota DNR fisheries personnel have handled what is estimated to be a potentially record number of adult walleyes in this year’s St. Louis River spawning stock assessment, with many fish in the 15-20” range and good numbers of trophy-sized fish as well.
+Most anglers target walleye in the river and harbor by jigging with minnows, crawlers or soft plastics, and by trolling inside or near the harbor with stick baits or crawler harnesses.

 REMINDER – Anglers must carry a paper copy of their license/stamps while fishing on Lake Michigan, Lake Superior and the Wisconsin/Michigan, Wisconsin/Minnesota and Wisconsin/Iowa boundary waters.